 Candidates are required to apply online only by using the website https://upsconline.nic.in.
-In case the applicant has not yet registered in the One Time Registration (OTR) platform, the link of which is already available on the Commission's website, he/she should register in this platform and thereafter proceed for filling up the online application for the examination.
-Brief instructions for filling up the online Application Form have been given in Appendix-II (A).
-Detailed instructions are available on the above mentioned website.
+It is essential for the applicant to register himself/herself first at One Time Registration (OTR) platform, available on the Commission's website, and then proceed for filling up the online application for the examination.
+OTR has to be registered only once in life time.
+This can be done anytime throughout the year.
+If the candidate is already registered, he/she can proceed straightway for filling up the online application for the examination.